 Make the first move small enough that being wrong costs almost nothing.

 - Calculate your break-even.
-Find your local electricity rate, multiply the hardware’s wattage by that rate, divide by 1,000 for monthly power cost, and cross-reference real earnings on community sources (r/helium, mining pools, node dashboards).
-If monthly earnings exceed power by 2x, it is viable.
+Find your local electricity rate, multiply the hardware’s wattage by that rate, divide by 1,000 for monthly power cost, and cross-reference real earnings on community sources (r/helium, mining pools, node dashboards, ASICMinerValue) — use current figures, not the blog post you found on page one of Google, which is probably three years stale.
+If monthly earnings do not exceed power by at least 2x with room for depreciation, it is not viable.
+Most home setups today fail this test.

 - Set up redundancy.
 A $100 UPS keeps the node online through brownouts; Tailscale or WireGuard lets you monitor remotely; configure automatic restarts on the node software.